Once you've installed CockroachDB, it's simple to simulate multi-region cluster on your local machine using

 Step 1.
 Start the cluster

-cockroach demo command shown below to start the cluster.
+cockroach demo command to start the cluster.
 This particular combination of flags results in a demo cluster of 9 nodes, with 3 nodes in each region.
 It sets the appropriate node localities and also simulates the network latency that would occur between nodes in these localities.
 For more information about each flag, see the

 cockroach demo documentation, especially for